njheymann/nh-work-day-schedule/README.md

 ## Acceptance Criteria
+GIVEN I am using a daily planner to create a schedule
 WHEN I open the work day scheduler
 THEN I am presented with a title, todays date and what day it is, and also 9 blocks with the hours 9am through to 5pm.
 WHEN I look at the blocks